 What the T’au lack in numbers and territory, they more than make up for in martial skill and superior weapons tech; a small force of pulse rifle-armed T’au Fire Warriors, advanced Crisis Battlesuits, and Stealth-suit infiltration squads can often outgun far larger opponents with ease.
 If a world doesn’t want to join the T’au’s utopian project freely, it will usually be persuaded otherwise with overwhelming force.

 On the Warhammer 40k tabletop, T’au armies have traditionally been a static gun line – you mass your troops in a defensive position, sit back, and shoot your long-range weapons at the enemy until either you win, or they close with your lines and you’re cut into little blue pieces.
-Since their 9th edition codex came out, though, the army has many more viable close combat options, and a wider variety of T’au army lists have appeared since.
+10th edition substantially reworks a lot of their core rules.
 If you like flexible strategy, high-tech mech suits, big guns, and anime, this is the 40k faction for you.

 One of the newest Warhammer 40k factions on the block, the Genestealer Cults are an army of genetic bodysnatchers, insidious outriders of the Tyranid Hive Fleets.
 Most members of this faction look like normal humans – workers, miners, farmers, guards – but are in fact alien hybrids, slowly infecting the population on behalf of their unseen Tyranid masters.